NRJman/angular-recipes-app/README.md

 ## What have been practiced?

 Actually, not styling :)
-Almost all the Angular staff including NgRx, RxJS, advance routing techniques, authentication, interceptors, Angular animations, forms, pipes, directives and more...
+Almost all the Angular staff including NgRx, RxJS, advanced routing techniques, authentication, interceptors, Angular animations, forms, pipes, directives and more...

 ## Running